-- a) You are representing the Trust within the community or are imparting information about the Trust to the public - b) An event is clearly part of the life of the community and the Trust should be seen to be represented - c) The hospitality is part of a course or conference where it is clear that the hospitality is corporate rather than personal - d) Where hospitality is to be provided by the Trust this should be approved in advance in accordance with the Trust financial delegation limits.
-Such hospitality shall be reviewed in light of the UK Bribery Act 2010 prior to final approval
+- a) You are representing the Trust within the community or are imparting information about the Trust to the public. - b) An event is clearly part of the life of the community and the Trust should be seen to be represented. - c) The hospitality is part of a course or conference where the hospitality is corporate rather than personal. - d) Where hospitality is to be provided by the Trust this should be approved in advance in accordance with the Trust financial delegation limits.
+Such hospitality shall be reviewed considering the UK Bribery Act 2010 prior to final approval.

-46.2.3 Fees and other payments received by staff

-- 46.2.4 Staff should not undertake any external work outside of the Trust, whether paid or unpaid, during their working hours without the express permission of the CEO refer to the Special Leave Policy. - 46.2.5 Where staff are offered payment for work carried out externally to the Trust then either leave should be granted unpaid or the payment received by the staff member should be paid to the Trust.
+- 46.5.3 Fees and other payments received by staff. - 46.5.4 Staff should not undertake any external work outside of the Trust, whether paid or unpaid, during their working hours without the express permission of the CEO. - 46.5.5 Where staff are offered payment for work carried out externally to the Trust then either leave should be granted unpaid, or the payment received by the staff member should be paid to the Trust

-46.2.6 Donations
+46.6 Donations

-46.2.7 The Board of Trustees supports the solicitation for, and acceptance of, external donations and sponsorship that promotes the objects of the Trust, provided they are accepted free of obligation to the donor and are reviewed in light of the gifts policy above.

-46.2.8 All donors shall be requested, for audit purposes, to submit written details of their donation stating that there are no conditions attached and the estimated value of the donation or gift.
-Any donations in excess of £5000 shall be reported to the Board of Trustees.
+- 46.6.1 The Board of Trustees supports the solicitation for, and acceptance of, external donations and sponsorship that promotes the objects of the Trust, provided they are accepted free of obligation to the donor and are reviewed in light of the gifts policy above. - 46.6.2 All donors shall be requested, for audit purposes, to submit written details of their donation stating that there are no conditions attached and the estimated value of the donation or gift.
+Any donations in excess of £5,000 shall be reported to the Board of Trustees.

-46.2.9 Staff Benefits
+46.7 Staff Benefits

-46.2.10 Refer to the Staffing, Payroll and Pensions section for details.
+46.7.1 Refer to the Staffing, Payroll and Pensions section for details.